pocketpy/pocketpy/docs/gsoc/ideas.md

 Our goal is to implement a most commonly used subset of `numpy` in pocketpy.
 You can mix C++ and Python code to simplify the overall workloads.

-### Port secret labs' regex engine to pocketpy

-+ Difficulty Level: 5/5 (Hard)
-+ Skill: Advanced C++; Regular Expression; Algorithm; CPython Details
-+ Project Length: Medium (~180 hours)

-pocketpy does not have `re` module yet.
-We have considered other regex engines, such as [PCRE](https://www.pcre.org/), [RE2](https://github.com/google/re2) and `<regex>` in C++11.
-However, none of them is compatible with CPython's regex syntax.
-Because CPython uses its special regex engine, a.k.a.
-[Secret Labs' Regular Expression Engine](https://github.com/python/cpython/tree/main/Modules/_sre).

-In order to make pocketpy compatible with CPython in `re` module, we need to port this engine into pocketpy.